xcherryio/apis/goapi/xcapi/docs/AsyncStateConfig.md

 HasStateFailureRecoveryOptions returns a boolean if a field has been set.

-### GetLoadGlobalAttributesRequest
+### GetAppDatabaseReadRequest

-`func (o *AsyncStateConfig) GetLoadGlobalAttributesRequest() LoadGlobalAttributesRequest`
+`func (o *AsyncStateConfig) GetAppDatabaseReadRequest() AppDatabaseReadRequest`

-GetLoadGlobalAttributesRequest returns the LoadGlobalAttributesRequest field if non-nil, zero value otherwise.
+GetAppDatabaseReadRequest returns the AppDatabaseReadRequest field if non-nil, zero value otherwise.

-### GetLoadGlobalAttributesRequestOk
+### GetAppDatabaseReadRequestOk

-`func (o *AsyncStateConfig) GetLoadGlobalAttributesRequestOk() (*LoadGlobalAttributesRequest, bool)`
+`func (o *AsyncStateConfig) GetAppDatabaseReadRequestOk() (*AppDatabaseReadRequest, bool)`

-GetLoadGlobalAttributesRequestOk returns a tuple with the LoadGlobalAttributesRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAppDatabaseReadRequestOk returns a tuple with the AppDatabaseReadRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLoadGlobalAttributesRequest
+### SetAppDatabaseReadRequest

-`func (o *AsyncStateConfig) SetLoadGlobalAttributesRequest(v LoadGlobalAttributesRequest)`
+`func (o *AsyncStateConfig) SetAppDatabaseReadRequest(v AppDatabaseReadRequest)`

-SetLoadGlobalAttributesRequest sets LoadGlobalAttributesRequest field to given value.
+SetAppDatabaseReadRequest sets AppDatabaseReadRequest field to given value.

-### HasLoadGlobalAttributesRequest
+### HasAppDatabaseReadRequest

-`func (o *AsyncStateConfig) HasLoadGlobalAttributesRequest() bool`
+`func (o *AsyncStateConfig) HasAppDatabaseReadRequest() bool`

-HasLoadGlobalAttributesRequest returns a boolean if a field has been set.
+HasAppDatabaseReadRequest returns a boolean if a field has been set.

 ### GetLoadLocalAttributesRequest